Is Your Baby The Next Gerber Baby?

 MIAMI (CBSMiami) – Attention South Florida parents!
 Your bundle of joy could be the next Gerber baby, as the company announced it has opened the call for entries for their 2022 photos search.

-But your child must be 4 years old or under and must have a playful smile.READ MORE: Police Arrest Man Accused Of Shooting 3 On South Beach
+But your child must be 4 years old or under and must have a playful smile.READ MORE: In Midst Of Miami Beach Pride Week, LGBTQ Community Will 'Never Forget We Have A Fight To Fight'

 Entries must be submitted between Monday, April 4, to Thursday, April 14, at 11:50 p.m.
-EDT.READ MORE: Disney To Build Affordable Homes Near Orlando Theme Park
+EDT.READ MORE: Miami Palmetto Sr. High Students Throw Pep Rally To Honor Judge Kentanji Brown Jackson For Historic Supreme Court Confirmation

-Parents or guardians are encouraged to submit the smiliest baby photos or videos on Gerber’s submission portal.MORE NEWS: Miami-Dade Police Officer Under Criminal Investigation Involving Child Porn
+Parents or guardians are encouraged to submit the smiliest baby photos or videos on Gerber’s submission portal.MORE NEWS: Miami-Dade Officer David Behney Arraigned In Criminal Investigation Involving Child Porn

 Click here to learn more.